What is Xanax XR and how is it used?

 |Road traffic accident||2%||0%|

 |Reproductive system and breast disorders|

-Other Adverse Events Observed During the Premarketing Evaluation of XANAX XR Tablets
+Other Adverse Reactions Observed During The Premarketing Evaluation Of XANAX XR

-Following is a list of MedDRA terms that reflect treatment-emergent adverse events reported by 531 patients with panic disorder treated with XANAX XR.
-All potentially important reported events are included except those already listed in the above table or elsewhere in labeling, those events for which a drug cause was remote, those event terms that were so general as to be uninformative, and those events that occurred at rates similar to background rates in the general population.
-It is important to emphasize that, although the events reported occurred during treatment with XANAX XR, they were not necessarily caused by the drug.
-Events are further categorized by body system and listed in order of decreasing frequency according to the following definitions: frequent adverse events are those occurring on 1 or more occasions in at least l/l00 patients; infrequent adverse events are those occurring in less 16 than l/100 patients but at least l/1000 patients; rare events are those occurring in fewer than l/1000 patients.
+Following is a list of other adverse reaction reported by 531 patients with panic disorder treated with XANAX XR.
+Adverse reactions are further categorized by body system and listed in order of decreasing frequency according to the following definitions: those occurring in at least l/l00 patients (frequent); those occurring in less than l/100 patients but at least l/1000 patients (infrequent); those occurring in fewer than l/1000 patients (rare).